Shopify/ecfg/README.md

 You can download the `.deb` package from [Github Releases](https://github.com/Shopify/ecfg/releases).

-On macOS, you can install ecfg using `brew install ecfg`.
+On macOS, you can install ecfg using `brew install shopify/shopify/ecfg`.

 You can also install ecfg as a gem using `gem install ecfg` or adding it to your `Gemfile`.